AdobeDocs/target-developers/src/pages/before-administer/models-api.md

 Blocklists may be defined per activity (activity level), or for all activities within a Target account (global level).

-To get started with the Models API in order to create and manage your blocklist, download the Postman Collection here.
+To get started with the Models API in order to create and manage your blocklist, download the Postman Collection [here].

-**QUESTION 2**: what is the link to the postman collection?
+**QUESTION 2**: what is the link to the postman collection? https://git.corp.adobe.com/target/ml-configuration-management-service/tree/nextRelease/rest_api_library ---- note this is internal.
+Need to publish this publicly if want to share with customers.

+**JUDY**: Vadim to check with Daniel re: public Postman collection link.
+**JUDY**: Cross-link to the spec so they have direct code they can copy.

 <InlineAlert variant="info" slots="header, text1, text2, text3, text4, text5"/>